 Small Habits Add Up Over Time

-Try not to make too many big changes at once.
+Try not to make too many significant changes at once.
 Instead, start small and work your way up.
-Before you do anything else, pick one or two of the steps above that you think will be the easiest to follow.
+First, choose one or two of the above steps that seem easiest.
 You can move on to bigger things once it becomes a habit.
-You and your heart will feel the change after some time and work.
+You and your heart will feel the change after some time and work, especially when learning how to manage blood pressure naturally day by day.